Sashafirce/Hyggeland-project-Data-analysis/README.md

  Validation Plan:

-- Group by description and compute total_revenue
+- Group by description and compute "total_revenue".

-- Rank by descending revenue and calculate cumulative revenue %
+- Rank by descending revenue and calculate the cumulative revenue %.

-- Plot Pareto chart (Step 49)
+- Plot a Pareto chart (Step 49).

-✅ Confirmed:The Pareto chart (Step 49) demonstrated that ~20% of products generate ~80% of total revenue.
-This confirms the 80/20 rule applies to your product line and suggests a core catalogue strategy is viable.
+✅ Confirmed: The Pareto chart (Step 49) demonstrated that ~20% of products generate ~80% of total revenue.
+This confirms that the 80/20 rule applies to your product line and suggests a viable core catalogue strategy.

 3. Hypothesis: